 Chrome on Mac review

-As well as being the market leader, Chrome has transformed modern web browsing.
-It's based largely on Google’s open-source Chromium project, which has since become the foundation of many other browsers, including Microsoft Edge and Opera.
+As the market leader, Chrome has transformed modern web browsing.
+It's mainly based on Google’s open-source Chromium project, which has since become the foundation of many other browsers, including Microsoft Edge and Opera.
+Contrary to Safari, it is not pre-installed, but you can easily download Google Chrome for Mac from the official website.

 Advantages and disadvantages of Google Chrome